 Villa Park Neighborhood – Denver

-11th Avenue TOD is one acre of land next to East Sheridan.
+11th Avenue TOD is one acre of land next to Sheridan East.
 The site is located adjacent to the Sheridan Light Rail Station on RTD’s W Line.

 WESTWOOD